“…a blazing, larger-than-life performance…”

 Avie Records has recently issued the Ariel’s debut recording, which features the Brahms String Quartet in A minor, Op.
 51, No. 2, and Bartók’s String Quartet No. 1.
 About the recording, Gramophone enthuses, “Here, on their debut recording, the precision and tonal polish they’ve honed over two decades is on proud display…elucidating the often meaty textures of Brahms’s A-minor Quartet without sacrificing any of its warm luxuriance.
 And in Bartók’s First, they negotiate the rhythmic intricacies of the finale with such deftness that I had the distinct (and delightful) sense of the composer glancing back across the 19th century to Haydn.”

-The Ariel Quartet has been mentored extensively by Itzhak Perlman, Paul Katz, Donald Weilerstein, Miriam Fried, Kim Kashkashian, and Martha Strongin Katz, among others, and spent a formative year in Basel, Switzerland, studying with Walter Levin, the founding first violinist of the LaSalle Quartet.
-The Quartet has received substantial scholarship support for the members’ studies in the United States from the America-Israel Cultural Foundation, Dov and Rachel Gottesman, and the Legacy Heritage Fund.
-Most recently, they were awarded a substantial grant from The A.N. and Pearl G. Barnett Family Foundation.
+The Ariel Quartet has received significant support for its studies in the United States from the American-Israel Cultural Foundation, Dov and Rachel Gottesman, and the Legacy Heritage Fund.
+Most recently, they were awarded a grant from the A.N. and Pearl G. Barnett Family Foundation.